tektutor/openshift-tekton-march-2022/Day2/README.md

 ## ⛹️‍♀️ Lab - Deploying an application overriding the deployment strategy
 The git repo used below also has a Dockerfile.
-By default, Openshift would have picked the Dockerfile if we haven't used  --strategy=source
+By default, Openshift would have picked the Dockerfile if we haven't used  <br>--strategy=source

 ```
 oc new-app java:openjdk-11-el7~https://github.com/tektutor/spring-ms.git --strategy=source